toakleaf/spectrogramJS/README.md

 ## TODO:

-1. Add a blank "begin" screen to bypass the browser's auto-play restrictions.
-2. Maybe fix the toolbar styling to be a bit more mobile friendly.
+1. Maybe fix the toolbar styling to be a bit more mobile friendly.
-3. Refactor the code to be less procedural
+2. Refactor the code to be less procedural in nature.

 ## Getting Started